d-hung-nguyen/my-ui-thing/content/magic/02.components/animated-theme-toggler.md

 ## Source code

-Click :SourceCodeLink{component="AnimatedThemeToggler.client" folder="Magic" collection="magic"} to see the source code for this component on GitHub.
+Click :SourceCodeLink{component="AnimatedThemeToggler.client.vue" folder="Magic" collection="magic"} to see the source code for this component on GitHub.

 Feel free to copy it and adjust it for your own use.